sjmudd/mysql-rpm-builder/README.md

 be applicable.
 [Here](https://github.com/sjmudd/bacula-rpm-builder/) is an example of that.
 As the git trees of many packages are the ultimate source using those is clearly better.

-As of April 2024 The OS7 / OS8 versions are close to EOL so moving to OS9 will be needed.
-I guess none of the OS "vendors" will provide sort for newer versions of MySQL on these versions.
-Perhaps the rebuilds will allow that to be possible.

-MySQL 8.4 is due out very shortly.
-I'll endevour to adjust this rebuild process to work with the new versions.
-Most likely that since the 8.3.0 builds work 8.4.X should rebuild in a similar way.